 Well Water Testing

-What we test for: Total Coliform Bacteria and E. coli using the Colilert method required by KRS 223 400 - 223.460 and 223.991.
+Test uses the Colilert method required by KRS 223.400 - 223.460 and 223.991.
 We provide you with a KENTUCKY WELL WATER BACTERIAL REPORT for use in reporting test required by the above.

-Collecting your sample: Use a sterile container (a jar or bottle put through a hot dishwashing cycle is sufficient or you may obtain a sterile container from us).
-Collect at least a pint, keep on ice, and deliver to us at the Biology Building, Rm 2112.
+Use a sterile container (a jar or bottle put through a hot dishwashing cycle is sufficient or you may obtain a sterile container from us).
+Collect at least a pint and deliver to us at the Biology Building, Rm 2112 (Second Floor).
 It is the building across 16th Street from Wells Hall and Faculty Hall.
+The GPS address is 1614 Hamilton Ave.
 We must test your sample within 6 hours of your sampling.